tannerdanger/Brick_Breaker/README.md

 </div>

 This game was made as a hobby project to learn Lua and basic game development.
 It uses the simple and lightweight Love2d framework for basic game-loop timing and rendering.
+It forces a lower resolution to purposefully emulate a retro-gaming look and feel.

 This program incorporates:
 * Scripting